24 Carrot Kitchen

 • Coconut Flour is used in many baked goods, especially grain-free, gluten-free, and Paleo cakes, muffins, bread, and cookies.
 I've used it successfully in meatballs, meatloaf, and my awesome Paleo salmon cakes.

-Can I Substitute Almond Flour for Coconut Flour:
+Can I Substitute Almond Flour or Oat Flour for Coconut Flour:

-• Due to the unique properties of coconut flour, you cannot substitute any other flour in this recipe.
+• Due to the unique properties of coconut flour, do not substitute a different flour in this recipe.
 Other gluten-free flours usually require less moisture and would not work as a 1:1 swap.

 Where Can I Buy Coconut Flour?